Back to Blog

 Is budget whey protein as effective as expensive brands?

 Yes, if you know what to look for.
 The protein content and amino acid profile matter more than the brand name.
-MyProtein Impact Whey (~$38) has the same 25g protein per serving as brands costing $80/kg.
+ON Gold Standard has 24g protein per serving — the same as brands marked up to $80+/kg in retail stores.
 The main differences are usually taste, mixability, and marketing budgets.

 How much protein powder should I buy at once?